OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 It's a testament to the team at Octopus, not my skills, that I could carry out deployments with Octopus Deploy so easily.

-A lesson I learned is that your logic can't be flawed for your deployments to be successful.
+I learned that your logic can't be flawed for your deployments to be successful.
 Take the time to plan your deployment process.
 Think about the steps that need to happen and in what order.

 Consider these questions to set yourself up for success when configuring steps in Octopus:

 - What variables do I need?
 - When do I need to put in manual checks and what can be fully automated?

-I was worried that my lack of development experience would be a hurdle learning about DevOps, but it hasn’t been.
-There's new terminology to learn, but I was familiar with the concepts, just in a non-automation world.
+I was worried that my lack of development experience would be a hurdle when learning about DevOps, but it hasn’t been.
+There's new terminology, but I was familiar with the concepts, just in a non-automation world.

 My advice: don't be frightened to test your knowledge and learn something new, you might surprise yourself.